KatsiarynaMizhuryna/KatsiarynaMizhuryna/README.md

 <img src='https://img.shields.io/badge/eslint-3A33D1?style=for-the-badge&logo=eslint&logoColor=white'>
 <img src='https://img.shields.io/badge/Node%20js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white'>
   </p>
-  <p>🌐 Exploring AWS:
-One of the areas I'm particularly excited about is my journey into AWS.
-As cloud computing continues to reshape the tech landscape, I'm proactively educating myself on AWS services and best practices. </p>

 <!--
 **KatsiarynaMizhuryna/KatsiarynaMizhuryna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.